 The train journey from Italy to the Hauptbahnhof station was just 3h and 45 minutes long, and it was the best introduction to Switzerland we could have asked.
 We had a chance to enjoy the beautiful scenery along the way (and lots more legroom than on a plain!) and fell in love with Swiss trains.

-Every Wednesday farmers and producers set up their stalls in the train station to sell fresh and organic foods, and in the winter it hosts Christmas market where you can find Christmas Tree decorated with dazzling Swarovski crystals.
+Every Wednesday farmers and producers set up their stalls in the train station to sell fresh and organic foods, and in the winter it hosts a Christmas market where you can find Christmas Tree decorated with dazzling Swarovski crystals.

 After all, Switzerland is one of the wealthiest countries in the world, and its high standards provide the most excellent experiences.